 When it comes to “barefoot trimming,” I'm really not sure what the fuss is all about?
 You can’t expect your horses to fare well on rocky or rough terrain when riding if they are only exposed to soft ground at home.
 It’s just not going to happen.
 The only solution here is to add some varied terrain into your pasture or riding areas.
 Pea gravel is a great way to do this and/or gradually increase your riding time on rough terrain on a consistent basis.
-If you are unable to condition your horses feet for use on varied terrain shoes or hoof boots will be your best option.
+If you are unable to condition your horses feet for use on varied terrain do him/her a favor and have them shod or at the very least hoof boots will be your best option.

 Fundamentally, there is a lot of basic science lacking when it comes to trimming and shoeing horses.
-I think it is a pretty good idea to have a lot of options and ability to think outside the box when it comes to dealing with horse hoof difficulties.
+Options and the ability to think outside the box when it comes to dealing with horse hoof difficulties is paramount.
 One size does not fit all.
-When it comes to most things, this type of approach tends not to work very well.
-Many hoof-care providers have become complacent with simplicity.
+When it comes to most things, this type of approach tends not to work well as many hoof-care providers have become complacent with simplicity.

 If your horse goes well without shoes great!
 If your horse goes well with shoes, I think that’s great, too!